Updated July 24, 2023

 Difference Between GAAP vs Non-GAAP

 GAAP vs Non-GAAP in this article, GAAP is the short form used for Generally Accepted Accounting Principles.
 GAAP can be defined as a set of accounting rules and formats used solely for financial reporting purposes.
-GAAP ensures that the financial statements of an organization are prepared with full authenticity and in such a manner that it reflects the utmost fairness and transparency to the readers of the same.
-GAAP ensures that the financial statements of an organization reflect the true and fair picture of its financial wellness and it does not contain any sort of misleading information.
+GAAP ensures that an organization’s financial statements are prepared with full authenticity and in such a manner that it reflects the utmost fairness and transparency to the readers of the same.
+GAAP ensures that an organization’s financial statements reflect the true and fair picture of its financial wellness and do not contain any misleading information.

 Non-GAAP excludes specific financial transactions, but includes free cash inflows and outflows, earnings before interest and taxes (EBIT), earnings before interest, taxes, depreciation, and amortization (EBITDA), adjusted earnings before interest, tax, depreciation, and amortization, operating earnings per share (EPS) and operating earnings.
 Non-GAAP measures are issued under guidance and compliance with Securities and Exchange Commission (SEC) rules and regulations.